Junk Drawer Logo Junk Drawer

 body)

 and the <initial-import-module> is best resolved as a reference to an installed collection.
-That is, instead of "mylang/expander.rkt, mylang/expander is preferred: the former is resolved relative to the PWD of the module being expanded!
+That is, instead of "mylang/expander.rkt", we should use mylang/expander: the former is resolved relative to the PWD of the module being expanded!

 To make this work typically requires an installed package or linked files.
 This is not a big hurdle for most Racket hackers, but might be confusing for students.

-Instead, we can use a trick to transform the relative module path, which is otherwise natural, into something that works regardless of location.
+We need to create a module path that works regardless of location, but derive it from the relative path.
 (You’ll still need non-relative paths to make documentation work everywhere, I think.)

 Here’s the code.